PARTNER ADVISORY

 Helping external partners compete, win, and deliver more effectively in advancement.

-Where this shows up isn't obvious failure.
+This rarely looks like obvious failure.
 It's usually something more frustrating:

 Being almost right.